Pope presides Way of Cross ceremony at youth festival

 Many national flags fluttered in the huge crowd, estimated by local authorities at around 800,000 people.

+The pope, who now uses a wheelchair or walking stick to get around, urged the pilgrims not to be afraid of love.

+"Loving is risky.
+You have to take the risk of loving.
+It's a risk, but it's worth taking," he said.

-The crowd then watched solemnly as a group of 50 young people from over 20 countries carried a large cross and performed a 90-minute choreography which represented each stage of Christ's last moments.
+The crowd then watched solemnly as a group of 50 young people from more than 20 countries carried a large cross and performed a 90-minute choreography which represented each stage of Christ's last moments.

-"Every moment we spend with the Holy Father is exciting, it motivates us to keep our faith," Pedro Puac, a 27-year-old from Guatemala told AFPK.
+"Every moment we spend with the Holy Father is exciting, it motivates us to keep our faith," Pedro Puac, a 27-year-old from Guatemala, told AFP.
 He had waited under a blazing sun for three hours for the event to start.

 The pope, who arrived in Portugal on Wednesday, began his day by hearing confessions from three people from Italy, Spain and Guatemala who were in Lisbon for the festival.